Carolina Dog

 In sum, the common health issues with the Carolina Dog are:

-Carolina Dogs have a reserved personality.
-When they are socialized as puppies, their behavior is friendly, and pack oriented.
+Carolina dogs have reserved personalities.
+When they are socialized as puppies, their behavior is friendly and pack-oriented.
 They are good with other dogs, children, and cats, but their natural desire to hunt means that smaller pets (such as snakes and mice) would not likely be safe around them.
 Make sure to spend a lot of time with them, as they will exhibit pack behavior; isolation will not suit them well.

 How to Take Care of Carolina Dog

 As for adults, seek out high-quality dog food, whether you prepare it at home with your vet’s approval or if it is commercially manufactured.
-The dog food should mainly be with meat to provide them with necessary amino acids.
+Dog food should mainly be with meat to provide them with the necessary amino acids.

 For both ages, the dog will require fresh water every day.
 Though some treats are acceptable, overindulgence can lead to obesity.